erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Process Scheduling over alternative algorithms?
+4. When would you chooProcedureess Scheduling over alternative algorithms?

 ### Application

 5. Can you imProcedure Process Scheduling from memory without looking at the code?
-6. What real-world problem could you solve using Process Scheduling?
+6. What real-world problem could you solve uWorkflowocess Scheduling?

 ### Debugging

 7. What are the most common mistakes when impWorkflowng Process Scheduling?
-8. How would you test your Process Scheduling deployment?
+8. How would you testOperationrocess Scheduling deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique